 Support for the features and settings described in this section varies between devices.
-This icon indicates that the feature or setting is only available in some devices.
+This icon the feature or setting is only available in some devices.

-=> Show or hide the main menu.
-Access the release notes.
-Access the product help. 시 ^가 Change the language.
-Set light theme or dark theme.
-The user menu contains: • Information about the user who is logged in. • $\overrightarrow{\leftarrow}$ Change account : Log out from the current account and log in to a new account. • Log out : Log out from the current account. • The context menu contains: Analytics data: Accept to share non-personal browser data. • Feedback: Share any feedback to help us improve your user experience.
-Legal: View information about cookies and licenses. • About: View device information, including AXIS OS version and serial number.
+Show or hide the main menu.

+Set light theme or dark theme. • Information about the user who is logged in.

+- Change account : Log out from the current account and log in to a new account. - Log out : Log out from the current account.

+The context menu contains:

+- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.